8 March 2017

 Alexander James Inglis’s (1879-1924) transformation from an academic traditionalist devoted to Latin pedagogy to an influential progressive-experimentalist and advocate of the comprehensive high school has received insufficient attention from educational and curriculum historians.
 Inglis’s career manifests important characteristics of the progressive era in American history.
 As an attempt to generate organising principles upon which to construct a new, responsive social institution, his book, Principles of Secondary Education, stands as a quintessential manifestation of progressive values.
 This fine-grained profile of Inglis’s work reveals nuances in the historic record that are otherwise obscured by high-level historical interpretations.
 An assessment of the utility of these interpretations for explaining Inglis’s career leads to a discussion of the implications of the record of Inglis’s work for understanding the progressive period and it’s prevailing interpretations, as well as to a consideration of the role of biography in historical research.

-The principles Inglisl laid out were adopted as the best means of destroying all ideas of the sovereign individual in children, achieved by programming the subconscious of the recipient procuring an immediate response to what the same masters would instil in the child, thus the acceptance of corporate legislation as ‘Thee’ authority to be obeyed, removing the generic inheritance of rights and freedoms under law.
-Clearly a deceptive act removing the natural protection offered by the nation and supplanting a foreign profit driven system that issues licenses for ‘benefits and privileges’ they call legal.
+The principles Inglisl laid out were adopted as the best means of destroying all ideas of the autonomous individual in children, achieved by programming the subconscious of the recipient procuring an immediate response to what the same masters would instil in the child.

 1. The Adjustive or Adaption Function : Establishment of fixed habits of reaction to authority.